Q Bend Limited (trading as Downsizr)

 (b) the respondent receives notification by email and in-Service notice;

-(c) any funds in escrow related to the disputed Transaction are held and not released until the Dispute is resolved;
+(c) any funds held by our payment processor (Stripe) pending release in relation to the disputed Transaction are held and not released until the Dispute is resolved;

 19.1 The following evidence is expected per category: